 Let’s talk about not-so-good news

-Sometimes we have to tell our customers news they may not want to hear or be disappointed by.
+Sometimes we have to tell our customers news they may not want to hear or might be disappointed by.

 Here’s where we step in with empathy and our voice principles, especially helping customers navigate highs and lows, as well as letting them know we’re listening and learning right alongside them.